dmmarmol/bodokecss/README.md

 Project docs coming soon...
 But if you are brave enough, you can check the code for yourself (it's documented!)

-### How it works?
+## How it works?

-Right after the `body` tag place a `.container` class if you want to prevent the content from touching the viewport.
+The `.container` class is the one whe keeps the content centered and makes your site look beautiful.
+You need to place it right after the `body` tag if you want to prevent the content from touching the viewport.

-You can place as many `.row`s as you want inside the `.container` and it's mandatory that you put at least one `.col` (or `.column/.columns/.cols`) inside of each one of them.
+Then you can put as many `.row`s as you want inside the `.container` and it's mandatory that you put at least one `.col` (or `.column/.columns/.cols`) inside of each one of them.

 Set the column width using the column-size classes (eg: `.c6-12` will make that block fill half of the `.row` available space)
 ```